d3sm0/ntsa/readme.md

 This library is a collection of recent models for 1D time-series forecast, either 1 step, multi-step and auto-regressive.

 The models are not all mine.
-Wavenet credits goes to the great work of [Sean Vasquez](https://github.com/sjvasquez/) and the Neural Process implementation is inspired by [Kaspar Märtens](https://github.com/kasparmartens/) who did a great work in cracking the first implementation of the paper.
-Thank you guys!
+Wavenet credits goes to [Sean Vasquez](https://github.com/sjvasquez/) and the Neural Process implementation is inspired by [Kaspar Märtens](https://github.com/kasparmartens/).
+They did an amazing job, thank you guys!

 This repo is still under development and the code is poorely commented, just open an issue or ping me directly.